aws-samples/gitlab-for-eks/content/010_introduction/instructor_led_notes.md

 ## Lab Notes

+Lab 4.3 Security Risk When Using PATs

+{{< admonition type=warning title="Security Risk When Using PATs" open=true >}}
+If you are running in a free license or unlicensed GitLab Instance or gitlab.com group, you will not have the feature “Group Access Tokens” available to you.
+In that case you will need to create a Personal Access Token instead of a Group Access Token.
+Others in the same classroom will be able to see each other’s PAT.
+If you are using a production GitLab user account, this exposes access to all the repositories each personal id has  access to the class during the time your PAT is configured.
+Ways to minimize this risk include:

+1. If using a paid GitLab license, use Group Access Tokens - which is documented in the lab.

+2. Use a non-production user account (create one for the class - easy on .com, may not be easy if your organization uses GitLab SSO or LDAP with another Identity provider).

+3. Use a non-production GitLab Instance.

+4. Do not give participants GitLab access to the classgroup, but instead only to their personal group.

+5. Remove the PAT as soon as the class is done (still exposed during the class).

+{{< /admonition >}}

 ### Lab 4.5 Setup the GitOps Pull Agent => Check With Instructor Warning

 The Lab “Setup the GitOps Pull Agent” requires entries for student projects in a file in the classroom group level “Cluster Management” project.
 This approach is much simpler than each student gaining cluster access to install their own agent.